-In partnership with nearby universities and the Foundation For Global Sports, Childhelp has moderated screenings of the documentary At the Heart of Gold, facilitating conversations about abuse and exploitation in youth sport with students and academic experts alike.
+In partnership with nearby universities and organizations such as the Foundation For Global Sports, Childhelp has moderated screenings of the documentary At the Heart of Gold, facilitating conversations about abuse and exploitation in youth sport with students and academic experts alike.
 The Foundation for Global Sports is now teaming with the Childhelp National Child Abuse Hotline for a special hotline initiative for young athletes and adult survivors of child abuse in youth sports.

-The response to child abuse relies on raising awareness of the issue and supporting survivors wherever they may be.
 Childhelp’s Hollywood presence is invaluable in the effort to increase visibility through celebrity engagement.
 Celebrity ambassadors from nearby share information about child maltreatment nationwide, serving as familiar faces helping survivors with needed resources.

 Childhelp proudly administers the Childhelp Ross Scholarship Fund.
 The fund helps Childhelp alumni attain educational goals to meet academic and professional objectives and succeed to their fullest ability.
 Scholarship awards have been granted for tuition, computers, books and living expenses.
 Currently, all awardees are from the area and attending colleges in Greater Los Angeles.